PJWalker/daggerheart/content/The Witherwild.md

 But Shun’Aush would have his revenge.
 As the Haventies carved his stone body, the fine dust left behind settled into the surrounding earth.
 There was a time of prosperity over many centuries while the scales of the god remained undisturbed.
 But progress is its own pressure.
 The growing population demanded increased productivity, and as farmers tilled deeper soil and miners hacked into hidden stone, the ancient stone dust rose to the surface.
 The same walls that brought the city security became the crucible that incubated a virulent plague.

 Over the last two years, over half of Haven’s populace fell to a disease known as the **Serpent’s Sickness**.
 First, victims cough up dust.
 Soon after, their skin breaks out in a scaling rash.
-Finally, their body hardens—first the flesh, bones, and soft tissue, spreading until, finally, their organs ossify.
+Finally, their body hardens – first the flesh, bones, and soft tissue, spreading until, finally, their organs ossify.
 Once within the organs, “the serpent” moves so quickly that sufferers petrify where they stand, filling Haven with statues of victims in their last moments of agony.

 When High Magus of Haven, **Archmage Phylax**, discovered a rare red flower called the Crimson Bud is the only well that could cure the Serpent’s Sickness.
-These buds grow prolifically across Fanewick in the spring—but for every ten thousand of the common white-petaled blossoms, only one red flower blooms.
+These buds grow prolifically across Fanewick in the spring – but for every ten thousand of the common white-petaled blossoms, only one red flower blooms.

 Desperate to save their people from the plague, Haven invaded Fanewick to amass the scarce red buds.
 Their forces plunged into the deep wood and, under the guidance of Archmage Phylax, plucked out the **Reaping Eye** from the most powerful Faint Divinity that protected the land: **The Great Owl Nikta**, the Shepherd of the Seasons.
 The Shepherd kept Fanewick in balance by turning her eyes upon the land, first for ripening, then ruination.
-Thus Nikta maintained the cycle of seasons—of growth and decay, of death and rebirth.
+Thus Nikta maintained the cycle of seasons – of growth and decay, of death and rebirth.
 With her Reaping Eye removed, Nikta can only watch over Fanewick with the **Sowing Eye**, forcing the land into everlasting spring.

 In the year since, Haven has conquered the bogs, turning them into fields to harvest red flowers.
-The endless growth that once seemed like a gift quickly evolved into a scourge known as the **Witherwild**—Fanewick’s flora and fauna flourished, unchecked and uncontrolled.
+The endless growth that once seemed like a gift quickly evolved into a scourge known as the **Witherwild** – Fanewick’s flora and fauna flourished, unchecked and uncontrolled.
 Animals swell to massive size; trees warp, twist, and begin to hunt people; and vines creep along the forest floor, strangling all they touch.
 This explosive growth is unconquerable and unrelenting, with no force able to stop the burgeoning verdance for long.

 Prior to the Serpent’s Sickness and the Shepherd’s endless growth, your party lived a peaceful life in Fanewick or a life of toil and conquest in Haven.
-But when the danger demands a response, even the unprepared—and unwilling—must make a stand.
+But when the danger demands a response, even the unprepared – and unwilling – must make a stand.

 # Communities